 Our students bring a variety of interests, abilities and backgrounds to our school community.
 Many of our children are also siblings, friends and relatives who all share this common experience.
 It is this celebration of diversity that makes Windsor Academy a unique learning experience.

 The main building at WA was completely renovated to include new footing and downspout drainage, new roof, new parking lot with appropriate grading, new heating and air conditioning systems, new carpeting and flooring, and new bathrooms.
 We have begun the process of replacing all of our windows.
 The Modular buildings were fully renovated to include new energy efficient insulation, heating and cooling systems, vinyl siding, windows and doors, new walls, floors and floor coverings, rewiring and various internal upgrades and anti-bacterial precautions.
 All of our water was tested for lead and other chemicals.
 We are 100% in compliance.
 We have remediated and removed our underground oil tank and are now heating with a new furnace and above ground oil tank.
 Our parking lot was recently expanded and new perimeter fences have been installed around the entire site.
+Security perimeter gates are in the process of being upgraded and installed during the summer of 2021.
 Our building has a new coat of paint, we have new signage and our new retaining wall has been installed.
-Our computer lab was upgraded last year and an enhanced security system is now in place to include lock down and shelter in place security connections with the local police and fire stations.
+Our computer lab and wifi capability was recently upgraded and an enhanced security system is now in place to include lock down and shelter in place security connections with the local police and fire stations.
 We have increased the number of security cameras with recording capability and views of all doors and gates leading to the outside.
 We have installed “panic” alarms at all outside doors which are directly connected to the police department.
 We have replaced our mulch with pavers and stone and new landscaping as well as having created a safe and paved area for the district buses.
-We have added a complete split heating and a/c system on our main level to include 5 units.
+We have added a complete ductless heating and a/c system on our main level to include 5 units.
 New carpeting, new upgraded building insulation and a new aquarium were recently added.
 Electrical panel and subpanel boxes have been rewired.
 New shut off valves for all water connections have been installed.
 We have new window treatments in our modulars and lobbies.
 Our main building bathrooms have new fixtures.
 A number of old and weakening trees have been removed from the site and replaced with hand-carved chainsaw bears.
 We now have a Little Friends Lending Library at the front of our building as well.
 We annually upgrade our interiors, we proudly maintain a 100% inspection record with all State and local agencies.
 We are a healthy site.

 If your child has any allergies, complete information from your pediatrician including a treatment plan with current medication information, medications, nebulizers, epi-pens and other equipment must all be submitted to the office.
 A digital photo needs to be sent for your child’s action plan.
 It is the parent’s responsibility to maintain updated information and medications.
 A Confidential Medical Packet for all identified students is maintained in each common area of the building and relevant information is also in each classroom.

 Please call the school if your child will be absent.
 As per Department of Heath recommendations, a written note must be sent in when your child returns to school after any absence.
-(Please indicate type of illness and medication child is taking if applicable) Excessive absences or tardiness in our Pre-Kindergarten – Elementary can be cause for dismissal at the discretion of the Director.
+(Please indicate type of illness and medication child is taking if applicable) Please refer to the Addendum as well at the beginning of this handbook.
+Excessive absences or tardiness in our Pre-Kindergarten – Elementary can be cause for dismissal at the discretion of the Director.

 Public School students who are picked up or dropped off at Windsor Academy during the school year, need to fill out an alternate bus stop form with the district.